Diet culture says "Eating every 2-3 hours will speed up your metabolism"

 This is one pseudoscientific “fact” that used to dictate my life.
 I used to eat every 2-3 hours simply because I thought it was speeding up my metabolism.

-If you google an article or find some “top tips to increase your metabolism” it may appear simple and imply you have full control over speeding up or slowing down your metabolism.
+If you google an article or find some “top tips to increase your metabolism”, it may appear simple - however, the problem is that many of these articles imply you have full control over speeding up or slowing down your metabolism.

 But your metabolism is complex.
 SO COMPLEX.
 And we do not have full control over speeding it up or slowing it down.

-Like anything in nutrition and health, there is nuance.
-And it is not as black and white as “eat more regularly and your metabolism will increase”.
+Your metabolism is so much more than weight loss and weight gain.
+And it is not as black and white as “eat every few hours and your metabolism will increase”.

 Your metabolism is more than just something that speeds up or slows down.. and frankly, I pose the question, is it really something you should be focussing on in your day to day life?
 How will focussing on “manipulating” your metabolism help to improve your health?